vetcalc/vetcalc-api/README.md

 Installing `pm2` will allow to use `npm run dev` for a dev environment with hot-loading, and `npm run prod` for a production version of the server with `pm2`.
 There are some other scripts, but these are the important ones.

+## Config

+Included is the `example.ini` file.
+This stores configuration for the app.
+The app actually looks at the `.env` file, but this should not be included in version control, so `example.ini` is given for reference.